 This primary source set guide can be used in several ways to explore the story and significance of the Old Man of the Mountain.
 Following the one-page introduction to the Old Man of the Mountain for students, you will find the titles and background information for each source in the set.
 It is not necessary to use all sources in a set to create a meaningful inquiry.

-- Hancock, Frances Ann Johnson.
-Saving the Great Stone Face: The Chronicle of the Old Man of the Mountain.
-Edited by Ruth Ayres-Givens.
-Canaan: Phoenix Publishing, 1984.
+- Hancock, Frances Ann Johnso,.
+Saving the Great Stone Face: The Chronicle of the Old Man of the Mountain, ed.
+Ruth Ayres-Givens (Canaan: Phoenix Publishing, 1984).

-- Timeline of New Hampshire History, New Hampshire Historical Society, Found at nhhistory.org/Timeline.
+- Timeline of New Hampshire History, New Hampshire Historical Society, nhhistory.org/Timeline.